LRDesign/fluoride-collector/README.md

 Assuming that you're installing into your rails app deployed on Heroku:

-Add 'fluoride-collector' to your Gemfile and bundle install
+Add 'fluoride-collector' to your Gemfile and bundle install.

+== Saving collected exchanges

+Fluoride-collector can save exchanges either to local file storage or to AWS S3.
+The latter is primarily useful for environments where local file storage is unavailable, like Heroku.

+=== Saving exchanges to local files

+There shouldn't be anything to do but add fluoride-collector to your Gemfile and bundle.
+Exchange files will get written to fluoride/request_recordings.

+=== Saving exchanges

 You will need to set up an AWS S3 bucket.
 More info here: http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html